 The tank shall be complete with an anodized aluminum laser engraved nameplate.
 This nameplate shall meet IEEE C57.12.25.

-The transformer nameplate shall contain a company assigned ID.
+The transformer nameplate shall contain a company assigned ID (Equipment Number), Project Number, and Date of Mfr.
+It shall also contain all applicable weights, volumes, voltages, impedances, cautions, warnings, winding configurations, cooling information, and anything else that may be helpful when performing maintenance and troubleshooting.

-A duplicate nameplate shall be affixed to the exterior of the transformer.
+A duplicate stainless steel nameplate shall be affixed to the exterior of the transformer.
 The duplicate nameplate shall remain intact and legible for the life of the equipment.

 The transformer’s warranty duration or expiration date shall be provided on the transformer nameplate or on a separate nameplate or signage permanently affixed to the interior termination compartment for the transformer.